Butternut Squash With Whole Wheat, Wild Rice, & Onion Stuffing

 - 1 tablespoon sesame seeds

-- Sliced fresh sage leaves (or leave whole if small)
+- A few sliced fresh sage leaves (or leave whole if small), optional

 - Salt and freshly ground pepper to taste

-In a mixing bowl, combine the cooked wild rice with the sautéed onion and the remaining ingredients.
+- In a mixing bowl, combine the cooked wild rice with the sautéed onion and the remaining ingredients (whole wheat bread through salt and pepper).

-Scoop out the squash pulp, leaving firm shells about 1/2 inch thick.
-Chop or dice the pulp and stir it into the rice mixture.
+- Scoop out the squash pulp, leaving firm shells about ½ inch thick.
+Chop or dice the pulp and stir it into the wild rice mixture.
 Stuff the squashes, place in foil-lined baking dishes, and cover.

 Variation: To add drama to this presentation, try this recipe with other squash varieties.
 Hubbard squash, delicata, sweet dumpling and golden nugget are just a few of the stuffable edible squashes available.